-NYCLU's Teen Activist Project (TAP) is an exciting youth program that engages New York City teens as organizers and peer educators on civil rights and civil liberties.
-TAP members work on a range of advocacy issues including the rights of pregnant and parenting teens, student’s rights, racial justice, LGBTQ rights, immigrant’s rights, freedom of speech and religion - and more!
+NYCLU's Teen Activist Project (TAP) is an exciting youth program that engages New York City teens as leaders and organizers on civil rights and civil liberties.
+TAP members work on a range of advocacy issues including the rights of pregnant and parenting teens, students' rights, racial justice, LGBTQ rights, immigrants' rights, freedom of speech and religion - and more!
 TAP is a great opportunity for young people interested in law, health care, social justice issues and community organizing.

 - Be between the ages of 14 and 21 in the NYC area, and currently enrolled in High School or a GED program

-- Be available to meet weekly from 4:15 - 6:15pm at our office in lower Manhattan
+- Be available to meet Mondays from 4:15 - 6:15pm at our office in lower Manhattan

 - Be interested in youth and student rights, health, and social justice